gelguy/Cmd2.vim/README.md

   Key to enter to go to the previous item in the menu.

+* `_complete_loading_text`: `""`

+  String which will replace the cursor when Cmd2Complete is generating the candidates.
+As the generation of candidates may take a while for large files, this can be used to show that Cmd2 is busy.
+Setting to an empty string will toggle this feature off.

+* `_complete_loading_hl': `""`

+  The hlgroup to use to highlight the loading text when `g:Cmd2_complete_loadnig_text` is set.

 * `_complete_generate`: `'Cmd2#ext#complete#GenerateCandidates'`

   A string or a funcref.
 If a string, needs to be the name of a function.
 The function is called to generate the list of candidates.
 The function is passed 1 argument, which is the substring of the cmdline before the cursor.
 The function will have access to the global variables such as `g:cmd2_pending_cmd` if the argument is not enough.
 The list should be a list of strings, in the order they would appear in the menu.
 This means searching, sorting, uniq-ng and ranking should be done.